exadel-inc/etoolbox-authoring-insider/docs/setup.md

 #### Adding a new dialog tool

-Click the "Add" button to add another template-based tool (or "variation").
+Click the "Add tool" button to add another template-based tool (or "variation").
 Select the template in the dialog that opens, and wait for the complete tool properties dialog to appear.
 After submitting the dialog, drag the newly created tool variation to a desired position in the list.

 ### Providers